sirloper/puppetdb2-rundeck/README.md

 #puppetdb-rundeck
 Based on the project https://github.com/martin2110/puppetdb-rundeck, modified to expose facts and add documentation.

-Converted to a Puppet Forge module by Craig Dunn; all future development will be within the Forge module. https://forge.puppetlabs.com/crayfishx/puppetdb_rundeck via the Github project at https://github.com/crayfishx/puppetdb2-rundeck.

-This fork should be considered depricated.

 sinatra app that glues puppetdb and rundeck together.

 Requires sinatra